Quickstart: Create a virtual network using PowerShell

 Connect to a VM from the internet

-Use Get-AzureRmPublicIpAddress to return the public IP address of a VM.
-The following example returns the public IP address of the myVm1 VM:
+Use Get-AzPublicIpAddress to return the public IP address of a VM.
+This example returns the public IP address of the myVm1 VM:

-<publicIpAddress> in the following command, with the public IP address returned from the previous command, and then enter the following command:
+<publicIpAddress> with the public IP address returned from the last step:

 Communicate between VMs

-ping myvm2.
-Ping fails, because ping uses the Internet Control Message Protocol (ICMP), and ICMP is not allowed through the Windows firewall, by default.
+The ping fails, because it uses the Internet Control Message Protocol (ICMP).
+By default, ICMP isn't allowed through your Windows firewall.

-To allow myVm2 to ping myVm1 in a later step, enter the following command from PowerShell, which allows ICMP inbound through the Windows firewall:
+To allow myVm2 to ping myVm1 in a later step, enter this command:

 New-NetFirewallRule –DisplayName “Allow ICMPv4-In” –Protocol ICMPv4